edloessime/Samsung-Glaxay-S-accelerometer-data-collection-and-cleaning/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The run_analysis.R used in the process can be found at https://github.com/edloessime/tidy_data_merging_week4